France delays Sahel counter-insurgency plan after Mali violence

 Paris had hoped to move the troops from its former colony Mali and other bases to target Islamist groups operating between southern Libya, northern Chad and northern Niger.
 It fears the fighters could use the region as a base for wider attacks.

-But it paused the plans after deadly clashes broke out between Mali government troops and Tuareg MNLA separatists in the northern town of Kidal over the weekend, said officials.
+But it paused the plans after deadly clashes broke out between Mali government troops and Tuareg MNLA separatists in the north over the weekend, said officials.

 “Given the events of the last 48 hours, the operation to transfer operation Serval (in Mali) to a Sahel-Sahara French force must be delayed for several weeks,” a defense ministry source said on Tuesday.